Shusha FK

 Shusha FK (Şuşa Futbol Klubu) was an Azerbaijani football club based in Baku.
 It represented the city of Shusha.

 History

 The club was founded on 1 September 2009 as Shusha, then changed its name to Shusha 09.
-In 2010, club once again returned to its old name and immediately admitted to the Azerbaijan First Division in 2010.
+In 2010, the club once again returned to its old name and immediately admitted to the Azerbaijan First Division in 2010.

 Shusha FK was dissolved on 18 July 2015, after main sponsors SOCAR stopped funding the club.